 Some properties, including the Hearthstone and the Westchester developments, which are in the Planned Development (PD) Zone, as well as the Surrey Walk and Wetherstone developments in the Residential Townhouse (RT) Zone, are recommended to receive new zoning classifications for consistency with the 2014 Zoning Ordinance requirements.
 Refer to Figures 7 and 8 for the existing and recommended land uses, and Figures 9 and 10 for the existing and recommended zoning.

-Figure 7: Existing Land Use
+Figure 7: Existing Land Use for the University Boulevard Corridor

-Figure 8: Proposed Land Use
+Figure 8: Proposed Land Use for the University Boulevard Corridor